jlmelville/sneer/docs/input-initialization.md

 This option controls how the free parameter (if it exists) on the output kernel is scaled, relative to the input kernel.
-The "prec" in the option name is short for "precision", which is the inverse of the bandwidth.
-I'll probably just keep on referring to the more familiar term bandwidth.
+The "prec" in the option name is short for "precision", which as discussed above, is inversely related to the spread of the kernel function.

-SNE and its variants go to great pains to ensure that each point in the input space has its own bandwidth to match the density of points in its neighborhood.
+SNE and its variants go to great pains to ensure that each point in the input space has its own precision to match the density of points in its neighborhood.
-But for the output space, the bandwidths are all set to the same value: 1.
-Or in the case of t-SNE, there isn't even a bandwidth to ignore.
+But for the output space, the precisions are all set so the corresponding bandwidths are 1.
+And in the case of t-SNE, there isn't even a free parameter to adjust.

 Some approaches take a different view.
-The [NeRV](http://www.jmlr.org/papers/v11/venna10a.html) paper suggests transferring the bandwidth values from the input kernel to the output kernel.
+The [NeRV](http://www.jmlr.org/papers/v11/venna10a.html) paper suggests transferring the precisions from the input kernel to the output kernel.

 This can be accomodated by using the `prec_scale` argument with the argument `"t"` (for "transfer"):